Severus Snape: Harry Potter and the Chamber of Secrets

-Snape has a minor role in Harry Potter and the Chamber of Secrets, where he helps Gilderoy Lockhart oversee Hogwarts' short-lived Duelling Club, but he has little interaction with the main plot.
+Snape has a minor role in Harry Potter and the Chamber of Secrets, where he helps Gilderoy Lockhart oversee Hogwarts's short-lived Duelling Club, but he has little interaction with the main plot.
 It is while attending the Duelling Club that Harry learns the Expelliarmus spell, which plays a significant role in later books, by seeing Snape use it.

 Harry Potter and the Prisoner of Azkaban

 In Harry Potter and the Prisoner of Azkaban, Snape demonstrates his expertise with potions by brewing the complex Wolfsbane potion for the new Defence Against the Dark Arts professor, Remus Lupin.
 Throughout the third book, Snape suspects that Lupin may be helping Harry's godfather Sirius Black enter Hogwarts castle; Sirius had been convicted (wrongly, as it is later revealed) of murdering Peter Pettigrew and innocent bystanders, and betraying the Potter family's hiding place to Voldemort.
 This suspicion stems from Lupin's friendship with Sirius and Harry's father, James, while they were all at Hogwarts as students.
 Near the climax of the book, Snape attempts to apprehend Sirius, but Sirius escapes with Harry's aid.
 Snape informs Dumbledore of this circumstance, and when Harry and Lupin are not punished, Snape retaliates by revealing to the entire school that Lupin is a werewolf, forcing the latter to resign his post.

 Prisoner of Azkaban reveals more details about the connection between Snape and James.
 While in school together, Sirius once tricked Snape into almost entering the Shrieking Shack while Lupin was there, transformed into a werewolf.
 James realised the danger and stopped Snape, saving his life; this is the incident Dumbledore referred to at the end of the first book.
-Snape, however, believes James' actions were self-serving, to avoid being expelled.
+Snape, however, believes James's actions were self-serving to avoid being expelled.